ztrhgf/Powershell_CICD_repository/README.md

 - To see some of the features this solution offers, watch this [short introduction video](https://youtu.be/-xSJXbmOgyk).
 For more examples and explanation of how this works watch [quite long but detailed video](https://youtu.be/R3wjRT0zuOk) (examples starts at 10:12).
 Případně [českou verzi videa](https://youtu.be/Jylfq7lYzG4).

-- To set this up in your environment please follow these [instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20-%20INITIAL%20CONFIGURATION.md).
+- To set this up in your environment please follow these [installation instructions](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/1.%20HOW%20TO%20INSTALL.md).

 - In case you like this solution, found any bug or have improvement suggestion, please contact me at **ondrejsebela'at'gmail.com**.